 Obese individuals tend to die an average of 12-15 years earlier than people of normal weight.
 Multiple studies of large populations of obese patients who underwent bariatric surgery showed that these individuals had an 89% increase in life expectancy compared to people with a similar BMI who didn’t have surgery.

 Obese women have a harder time conceiving than women in the normal weight range.
 Men, too, have a harder time getting a woman pregnant when their BMI is elevated.
 Research shows that bariatric surgery can improve fertility in both men and women, and maternal weight loss surgery has been shown to make for easier pregnancies with fewer risks to mom and baby.
 Mothers should wait 12 to 18 months after their procedures before trying to conceive to achieve these bariatric surgery benefits.

 Successful weight loss after bariatric surgery can lower your healthcare costs over your lifetime.
 They can also make you more productive at work, thus increasing your potential earning power.
 This puts more money in your pocket.
 All of these factors equate to a more fulfilling life.

 Insurance May Pay for It!

-Bariatric procedures can cost between $15,000 and $25,000 or more, depending on which surgery you have and whether surgery-related complications occur.
+Bariatric procedures can cost between $15,000 and $25,000 or more, depending on your surgery and whether surgery-related complications occur.
 Your costs may be higher or lower, depending on a few factors, such as where you live.

-Most insurance companies provide coverage for weight loss surgery, including government-issued insurance such as Medicaid and Medicare.
+Most insurance companies cover weight loss surgery, including government-issued insurance such as Medicaid and Medicare.
 Some policies will foot the entire bill once you’ve covered the deductible, while others will pay the anesthesia fee, facility fees, and surgeon’s fees.